echeran/smile-of-murugan/webbook/chapter19.md

 of C. S. Chellappa (b.
 1912) and two groups of writers, one gathered round Chellappa's review *Eḻuttu,* another the *Kurukṣētram* group.[^eluttu-literary-review]

-[^eluttu-literary-review]: Eḻuttu (Writing) was founded by C. S. Chellappa in 1959 as a critical review.
+[^eluttu-literary-review]: *Eḻuttu* (Writing) was founded by C. S. Chellappa in 1959 as a critical review.
 It is to be regretted that it has ceased publishing.
-Chellappa also publishes books in his Eḻuttu Press in Madras.
+Chellappa also publishes books in his *Eḻuttu* Press in Madras.
 His is undoubtedly the most important singular attempt to introduce solid literary criticism into the Tamil scene; and, more important than that, *Eḻuttu* opened its columns to everything new, creative, experimental and fresh in Tamil writing.
 Its influence was decisive, but its impact was unfortunately very limited.
-It was read and discussed among writers and intellectuals, but it did not reach the general reader who is influenced rather by such mass-magazines as *Anantavikatan*, *Kalki* or *Kalaimakaļ,* though their literary face and taste are of immeasurably lower quality than that of *Eḻuttu.* \
+It was read and discussed among writers and intellectuals, but it did not reach the general reader who is influenced rather by such mass-magazines as *Ānantavikaṭaṉ*, *Kalki* or *Kalaimakaḷ,* though their literary face and taste are of immeasurably lower quality than that of *Eḻuttu.* \
 \ \ \ \ Also, a few publishers have made attempts at more ambitious undertakings.
-Apart from Chellappa's *Eḻuttu* Press which was responsible for such extremely important publications as N. Piccamūrtti's *Kāṭṭuvāttu* (Wild Duck), the excellent anthology of "New Poetry", *Putukkuralka!* (New Voices), and the highly interesting collection of interviews *Etarkāka elutu-* *kiven* (Why do I write), there is e.g. the experimental publishing house based on the principle of a reader's club called *Vācakar vaṭṭam* or Book *venture*, which has published such very interesting and outstanding books as Jānakirāman's novel *Ammā vantāl* (Mother came), Ramamirtham's novel *Putra* (Son), an anthology of contemporary Tamil prose and poetry, etc. \
+Apart from Chellappa's *Eḻuttu* Press which was responsible for such extremely important publications as N. Piccamūrtti's *Kāṭṭuvāttu* (Wild Duck), the excellent anthology of "New Poetry", *Putukkuralkaḷ* (New Voices), and the highly interesting collection of interviews *Etaṟkāka eḻutukiṟēṉ* (Why do I write), there is e.g. the experimental publishing house based on the principle of a reader's club called *Vācakar vaṭṭam* or *Book venture*, which has published such very interesting and outstanding books as Jānakirāmaṉ's novel *Ammā vantāḷ* (Mother came), Ramamirtham's novel *Putra* (Son), an anthology of contemporary Tamil prose and poetry, etc. \
 \ \ \ \ In 1968, a group of Tamil authors belonging to Trivandrum published a
 collection of essays, stories and poetry (including a "short novel" and a play) entitled *Kurukṣētram*.
 Most of these literary pieces are original Tamil writing, a few are translated from Malayalam.
-The editor of the anthology is Nakulan, himself a noted Tamil author.
+The editor of the anthology is Nakulaṉ, himself a noted Tamil author.
 Some of the prose is of high quality (e.g. N. Padmanabhan's story, and of course Mauni's stories); so are some of the essays, e.g. D. Satyanesan's evaluation of Nacciṉārkkiṉiyar.
 Probably the most important contribution to this volume are the 43 poems by Shanmuga